oktaytuncay/Kubernetes/kubernetes.md

 Let's take a look at one use case of services.
 Let's assume we deployed our pod having a web application running on it.
 How do external users access the web page?

-First of all, let's look at existing setup.
+First of all, let's look at the existing setup.
 Kubernetes node has IP address 192.168.1.2 and my laptop is on the same network and its IP address is 192.168.1.10.
-The internal pod network is in the range 10.244.0.0 and the pod has an IP 10.244.0.2.
-Clearly, I can not ping or access the pod at address 10.244.0.2 as its in a seperate network.
+The internal pod network is in the range of 10.244.0.0 and the pod has an IP 10.244.0.2.
+Clearly, I can not ping or access the pod at address 10.244.0.2 as it's in a separate network.

 ![pic23](images/23.png)

 So what are the options to access the web page?
 First, if we were to ssh into the Kubernetes node at 192.168.1.2.
-From the node, we would be able to access the pods web page by executing a curl command or if the node has a UI, we would fire up a browser and see the web page in a browser following the address is http://10.244.0.2.
+From the node, we would be able to access the pods web page by executing a curl command or if the node has a UI, we would fire up a browser and see the web page in a browser following the address http://10.244.0.2.

 But this is from inside the Kubernetes node and that's not what I really want.
 I want to be able to access the web server from my own laptop without having to ssh into the node and simply by accessing the IP of the Kubernetes node.

-So we need something in the middle to help us map request to the node from our laptop through the node to the pod running the web container.
+So we need something in the middle to help us map requests to the node from our laptop through the node to the pod running the web container.
 This is where the Kubernetes service comes into play.

-The Kubernetes service is an object just like pods, replicaset or deployments that we work with before.
+The Kubernetes service is an object just like pods, ReplicaSet or deployments that we work with before.
 One use case is to listen to a port on the node and forward a request on that port to a pod in the node.

 This type of service is known as a node port service because the service listens to a port on the node and forward requests to the pods.

-#### Service Types
+### Service Types

 The first service type is NodePort where the service makes an internal pod accessible on a port on the node.

-The second is ClusterIP and in this case the service creates a virtual IP inside the cluster to enable communication between different services such as a set if front-end servers to a set of back-end servers.
+The second is ClusterIP and in this case, the service creates a virtual IP inside the cluster to enable communication between different services such as a set of front-end servers to a set of back-end servers.

-The third type is a load balancer where it provisions a load balancer for our application in supported Cloud providers.
+The third type is a load balancer which provisions a load balancer for our application in supported Cloud providers.
 A good example of that will be to distribute load across to different web servers in our front-end tier.

-##### NodePort
+#### NodePort

 As mentioned before, a service can help us by mapping a port on the node to a port on the pod.
 If we look closely at the service, we can see that there are three parts to it.